12. The on-site inspection

 12.6 Discussions with managers and staff

-Individual interviews are held with the registered manager and, where relevant, a number of other staff.
+Individual interviews are held with the registered manager or individual registered provider and, where relevant, a number of other staff.
 The number of staff depends on the size of the adoption agency, but includes a sample of staff working at the agency at the time of inspection.

 The inspector always asks to interview the responsible individual where any of the following apply: